tulicsgabriel/Variance-Inflation-Factor-VIF-/README.md

 4. Calculate R^2, (R squared is a measure that represents the proportion of the variance for a dependent variable that's explained by an independent variable or variables in a regression model), then calculate vif= 1/(1-R^2).
 5. Repeat steps 1-3 for all features.

+### Interpretation
+The rule of thumb for interpreting VIF values is:

+- 1 — features are not correlated
+- 1 < VIF < 5 — features are moderately correlated
+- VIF > 5 — features are highly correlated
+- VIF > 10 — high correlation between features and is cause for concern

 A VIF greater than 10 is a signal that the model has a collinearity problem.
+Some say any feature that has a VIF more than 5 should be removed from your training dataset.
+Whichever way you look at it, VIF values above 5 are suspisious, and values above 10 are downright bad.

+### About the example code

 I've noticed that the *variance_inflation_factor* library from *statsmodels.stats.outliers_influence* gives different results for the VIF than the vif function from the *R car library*.